-Creating a circular economy for fashion George is part of the SUSTAINABLE APPAREL Coalition to engage factories and garment processors in environmental sustainability Sustainable Apparel Coalition By working towards a circular economy for fashion, we can eliminate waste in our stores, warehouses and supply chains.
+Creating a circular economy for fashion

+By working towards a circular economy1 for fashion, we can eliminate waste in our stores, warehouses and supply chains.

 George is committed to the Ellen MacArthur Foundation's Jeans Redesign Project - working with our designers and suppliers to design products to be used more, made to be made again, and made from safe and recycled or renewable materials.

 This means that we use organic cotton or FSC Certified man-made cellulosic fibres, no hazardous chemicals, the styles are durable, and we design them to be easily recyclable.